gofynd/fdk-client-swift/documentation/APPLICATION.md

 #### getFaqsByCategorySlug
-Get FAQs of a Faq Category slug
+Get FAQs using the slug of FAQ category

 ```swift
 content.getFaqsByCategorySlug(slug: slug) { (response, error) in